Product Information Management...

 Attributes

-Attributes play a fundamental role in organizing and enriching product data, enabling efficient management and seamless customer experiences.
+Attributes are fundamental in organizing and enriching product data, enabling efficient management and seamless customer experiences.

 To learn more about Attributes, go to the Key Concepts.